DeanAyalon/wix-hanukkan/multilingual/readme.md

 - Different layout orientations - Design your elements to fir the language, for example, have your logo appear on the right for RTL languages

 ## Usage
+There are two files in this module: `typed.js` and `native.js`.
+The typed file depends on the [selector](../selector/readme.md) module, and uses `_w` for selection with better type support.
+The native version uses the `$w` selector and does not require additional modules.

 ### Expand
 For each element that cannot be translated properly using the native Wix Multilingual support:
 - Create LTR and RTL versions tagged: `#element` and `#element-rtl`